 if/else step, with the ability to add multiple

 else if clauses.
 Each branch has access to the full workflow run scope to evaluate conditions.
+Knock will execute the first branch whose conditions evaluate to

 Each non-default branch must have at least one condition for the branch function to be valid.
 Conditions are added through the conditions builder, which allows you to compose conditions via